Siege of Daulatabad: Background

-The Mughal emperor Shah Jahan succeeded his father Jahangir in the year 1628, following which his attention immediately turned to consolidating Mughal authority over the Deccan Sultanates.
-Particularly, his objective was to recover Mughal territories lost to the Nizam Shahis of the Ahmadnagar Sultanate in the final years of Jahangir's reign.
-In February 1630, he and his armies marched south in pursuit of Khan Jahan Lodi, a rebel Mughal commander who had defected to the Nizam Shahis.
+The Mughal Emperor Shah Jahan succeeded his father Jahangir in the year 1628, following which his attention immediately turned to consolidating Mughal authority over the Deccan Sultanates.
+Particularly, his objective was to recover Mughal territories lost to the Ahmadnagar Sultanate in the final years of Jahangir's reign.
+In February 1630, he and his armies marched south in pursuit of Khan Jahan Lodi, a rebel Mughal commander who had defected to the Ahmadnagar Sultanate.
 Upon the successful capture and execution of Lodi, Shah Jahan began campaigning against the Ahmadnagar Sultanate from his base in Burhanpur.
 These events coincided with the Deccan famine of 1630–1632, which devastated the countryside.

 At this time, the Ahmadnagar Sultanate was tenuously ruled by its prime minister Fath Khan, son of Malik Ambar, and power was nominally in the hands of Burhan Nizam Shah III.
 Daulatabad served as the seat of Nizam Shahi power.
 Since Shah Jahan's arrival in the region, the Mughals had captured a number of lesser forts.
 In 1632, Fath Khan decided to acknowledge Mughal sovereignty.
 He performed several acts to prove his sincerity, including the execution of Burhan Nizam Shah, the installation of boy prince Hussain Shah as ruler, and the execution of a number of leading officers of the kingdom.
 Shah Jahan eventually acquiesced and withdrew to the north in 1632, partly due to the death of his wife Mumtaz Mahal a year prior.
 He appointed Mahabat Khan as governor of the Deccan.

-Fath Khan's submission was unpopular in the Nizam Shahi kingdom.
-It prompted the commander Shahji Bhonsle to defect from the Mughal side and negotiate with the Bijapur Sultanate, which sent a large army to seize the fort of Daulatabad, commanded by Randaula Khan and Murari Pandit.
+Fath Khan's submission was unpopular in the Ahmadnagar Sultanate.
+It prompted the commander Shahaji Bhonsle to defect from the Mughal side and negotiate with the Sultanate of Bijapur, which sent a large army to seize the Daulatabad Fort, commanded by Randaula Khan and Murari Pandit.
 Fath Khan wrote to Mahabat Khan, seeking Mughal support to fend off the Adil Shahi force.
 Mahabat Khan dispatched his son Khan Zaman to his aid.
-Khan Zaman's army advanced on Daulatabad; Adil Shahi forces, as well as a force commanded by Shahji, tried to stop the advance but failed.
+Khan Zaman's army advanced on Daulatabad; Adil Shahi forces, as well as a force commanded by Shahaji, tried to stop the advance but failed.
 This prompted Randaula Khan, a general of the Adil Shahi army, to open negotiations with Fath Khan.
 The latter was convinced to switch sides and oppose the Mughals; Fath Khan prepared to defend the fort from the advancing Mughal forces.
 When Mahabat Khan was informed of this news, he ordered Khan Zaman to open a siege on Daulatabad's fort.